htigran/json-packer/README.md

 ## Known issues

-- values and keys should be encoded/decoded with same functions
+- values and keys should be encoded/decoded with same functions (working on it)
 - more...

 ## NOTE